Lessons in Labor Relations: Navigating U.S. Labor Relations

 This program focuses on current events and trends that managers and labor relations professionals who want to effectively navigate the complexities of contemporary U.S. labor relations, must understand.

-• Explore the resurgence in union interest and organizing in the United States and the driving factors behind it.
+Objectives: Explore the resurgence in union interest in the United States and the driving factors behind it.

-From the political arena to the workplace, the labor relations landscape has changed considerably over the past several years.
+Content: From the political arena to the workplace, the labor relations landscape has changed considerably over the past several years.
 Understanding these developments is important to effectively manage in your work environment, whether unionized or not.
-We'll explore how we got here today and the many factors behind these changes.
-Participants will learn about the changing demographics of the workforce, and what to consider when managing in a union environment or one in which unionization is a real possibility
+We'll explore where we came from to how we got here today, and the many factors behind these changes.
+Learn about the changing demographics of the workforce, the changing political and legal climate, and what to consider when managing in a union environment or one in which unionization is a real possibility.

 PROGRAM OUTCOMES